iotaledger/ixi/README.md

 ### Step 4: Write your module.json

-This file contains all the meta data of our IXI module.
+This file contains all the meta data of your IXI module.
 So fill it out carefully.

 ```javascript
 // your module.json file